SkipOPU: An FPGA-based Overlay Processor for Large Language Models with Dynamically Allocated Computation: DATAFLOW OPTIMIZATION

 \subsection{Fused dataflow for self-attention mechanism}

-Following the same decoupling and incremental-computation paradigm, we further fuse the softmax operation with adjacent linear computation, as shown in \Cref{alg:fused_attention}.
-The softmax reduction phase—specifically, the computation of row-wise numerical features (i.e., the maximum and exponential summation)—is reformulated using the update rule from FlashAttention\cite{FlashAttention}, enabling these features to be accumulated incrementally within a single pass.
+Following the same decoupling and incremental-computation paradigm, we further fuse the softmax operation with adjacent linear computation, as shown in \Cref{alg:fused_attention}. \revB{ Maintaining the notation from \Cref{alg:fused_router}, operations mapped to the PE array are indicated in yellow, while miscellaneous non-linear operations executed within NPE module are highlighted in green. } The softmax reduction phase—specifically, the computation of row-wise numerical features (i.e., the maximum and exponential summation)—is reformulated using the update rule from FlashAttention\cite{FlashAttention}, allowing these features to be accumulated incrementally within a single pass.
 This incremental formulation allows the concurrent feature updates to be tightly pipelined with the $QK^{T}$ computation, effectively hiding the softmax reduction latency.
-Once a full row of intermediate results is available, the subsequent matrix multiplication can immediately proceed by loading the value matrices from HBM and the intermediate attention scores from DDR.
+Once a full row of intermediate results is available, subsequent matrix multiplication can proceed immediately by loading the value matrices from HBM and the intermediate attention scores from DDR.
 The intermediate tiles are then streamed through the normalization unit and seamlessly consumed by the $SV$ computation, incurring negligible additional overhead.